mbk-dev/okama/README.md

 The plan for _okama_ is to add more functions that will be useful to investors and asset managers.

-- Add Sharpe, Sortino and Diversification ratios to EfficientFrontier, EfficientFrontierReb and Portfolio classes.
+- Add Omega ratio to EfficientFrontier, EfficientFrontierReb and Portfolio classes.
 - Add withdrawals as an attribute of Portfolio class.
 - Add Black-Litterman asset allocation
 - Accelerate optimization for multi-period Efficient Frontier: minimize_risk and maximize_risk methods of EfficientFrontierReb class.